 Redfin spent peanuts on marketing last year vs. the traditional industry’s $12 billion.
 Mike suggested all sorts of guerilla tactics for getting the word out that we offer better service from offer to close than a traditional agent.
 Somebody suggested providing complete real-time access to customer survey results.
 My favorite was cinema verite of Redfin customers and agents working together.
 Our founder, David Eraker, once proposed picketing traditional real estate brokerages. (“What would we put on our signs?”
 I said.)

 And so we’ve started to think about how we should change up our marketing, and could use a few suggestions.
 We’ve already got some raw material: Redfin customers have shown up on TV in Seattle, San Francisco, San Diego and nationwide.
-We’ve got heaps of agent and customer photos and testimonials buried somewhere in our site.
-We’ve also written an exhaustive overview of the home-buying process, more than I thought anyone would ever read, except we know from all the questions we get in web seminars that occasionally they do.
-It has been downloaded about 25,000 times in a few weeks.
+We’ve got heaps of real estate agent and customer photos and testimonials buried somewhere in our site.
+We’ve also written an exhaustive overview of the home-buying process, more than I thought anyone would ever read, except we know from all the questions we get in our real estate classes that occasionally they do.

 If you know someone handy with home-movies, or you have an idea about what we should do to spread the word, let us know.